-Before we begin, let’s talk about what using the pool should look like.
-When trying to design code, writing the client interface first can really help guide your design.
-Write the API of the code so that it’s structured in the way you’d want to call it, then implement the functionality within that structure, rather than implementing the functionality then designing the public API.
+Before we begin implementing a thread pool, let’s talk about what using the pool should look like.
+When you’re trying to design code, writing the client interface first can help guide your design.
+Write the API of the code so it’s structured in the way you want to call it, and then implement the functionality within that structure rather than implementing the functionality and then designing the public API.

-Similar to how we used Test Driven Development in the project in Chapter 12, we’re going to use Compiler Driven Development here.
-We’ll write the code that calls the functions we wish we had, then we’ll look at errors from the compiler to tell us what we should change next to get things working.
+Similar to how we used Test Driven Development in the project in Chapter 12, we’ll use Compiler Driven Development here.
+We’ll write the code that calls the functions we want, and then we’ll look at errors from the compiler to determine what we should change next to get the code to work.

+prod: confirm xref

-Code Structure if We Could Spawn a Thread for Each Request
+Code Structure If We Could Spawn a Thread for Each Request

 First, let’s explore how our code might look if it did create a new thread for every connection.
-As mentioned, this isn’t our final plan due to the problems with potentially spawning an unlimited number of threads, but it’s a starting point.
-Listing 20-11 shows the changes to make to main to spawn a new thread to handle each stream within the for loop:
+As mentioned earlier, this isn’t our final plan due to the problems with potentially spawning an unlimited number of threads, but it is a starting point.
+Listing 20-11 shows the changes to make to main to spawn a new thread to handle each stream within the for loop.

-Filename: src/main.rs
+src/main.rs

 fn main() {